 The couple were married in 1996, and so great was the change in Dave’s life that he felt God was calling him to church leadership.
-Dave and Mandy started church pastoral work together in 1998.
-They are currently working more on the evangelistic front.
-Mandy finally got her wish – she married a rock musician in obedience to God, but now also has the minister she originally wanted!
+Dave and Mandy were involved in pastoral work together for many years from 1998.
+So Mandy got her wish – she married a rock musician in obedience to God, but also had the minister she originally wanted!
 They are currently working together in the music project ‘Morganisation’.

-Although Dave has worked with former ELO colleagues on several albums, he hasn’t joined any of the reformed ELO bands.
-Instead, he prefers to express his love of good music through his own Christian albums like ‘Call’ and ‘Long Way Home’ and his latest album ‘XTD (Across the divide)’.
+Although Dave worked with former ELO colleagues on several albums, he hasn’t joined any of the reformed ELO bands.
+Instead, he prefers to express his love of good music through his own Christian albums like ‘Call’, ‘Long Way Home’ , ‘XTD (Across the divide)’ and ‘Seven’.

 photo 1: Dave & Mandy Scott-Morgan / ELO Ultimate Collection CD